-In all of the 197 studies involving biota sampling (i.e. 100%), mean chemical activities of DEHP in biota are below those associated with AC50 values determined by high-throughput ToxCast assays (Figure 4B) and conventional in-vitro bioassays for cytotoxicity, estrogenic, androgenic and anti-thyroid hormone activity.
-These results indicate that DEHP concentrations in biota at the study locations were not at concentrations that are associated with known biological effects in in-vitro studies.
+In all of the 197 studies involving biota sampling (i.e., 100%), mean chemical activities of DEHP in biota are below those associated with AC50 values determined by high-throughput ToxCast assays (Figure 4B) and conventional in vitro bioassays for cytotoxicity and estrogenic, androgenic, and antithyroid hormone activity.
+These results show that DEHP concentrations in biota at the study locations were not at concentrations that are associated with known biological effects in the in vitro studies.

-MEHP activities in surface water, sediment and waste water treatment effluents are orders of magnitude below chemical activities associated with toxicological effects of MEHP in daphnia and fish (Figure 4C).
+Mono-ethylhexyl phthalate activities in surface water, sediment, and wastewater treatment effluents are orders of magnitude below chemical activities associated with toxicological effects of MEHP in Daphnia and fish (Figure 4C).
 This indicates that uptake of MEHP from the ambient environment is likely insignificant and can be ignored in risk analyses.
-Chemical activities of MEHP in wildlife species and human tissue are in all cases (Figures 4D) lower than those associated with in-vitro bioassay responses.
-This suggests that MEHP concentrations in biological samples that were investigated are not at levels that may be of concern.
+Chemical activities of MEHP in wildlife species and human tissue are, in all cases, (Figure 4D) lower than those associated with in vitro bioassay responses.
+This implies that MEHP concentrations in the biological samples that were investigated are not at levels that may be of concern.

-It should be stressed that one of the key limitations of the present study is the exclusion of phthalate esters other than DEHP and MEHP in the risk analysis.
+It should be stressed that 1 of the key limitations of the present study is the exclusion of phthalate esters other than DEHP and MEHP in the risk analysis.
 The chemical activity approach may provide a methodology for doing a combined risk assessment for multiple phthalate esters that will be explored in future work.

-Supplemental Data-The Supplemental Data are available on the Wiley Online Library at DOI: 10.1002/etc.xxxx.
+Supplemental Data-The Supplemental Data are available on the Wiley Online Library at DOI: 10.1002/etc.3689.

-Acknowledgment-We thank the American Chemistry Council for their grant and other support of this research.
+Acknowledgment-The authors thank the American Chemistry Council for its grant and other support of this research.

-Data Availability-Data can be obtained by accessing the cited papers, and from the SI and the Appendix to the SI.
+Data Availability-Data can be obtained by accessing the cited papers, and from the Supplemental Data and the Appendix to the Supplemental Data.